sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/18_Redux/237_Redux_with_React_for_class_components.md

 	export default connect(mapStateToProps, mapDispatchToProps)(MyComponent);
 	```
+	This way is sometimes preferred because it separates real props from store props.

 ### Questions
 How to access the correct state and dispatch function if there are multiple providers in the UI sub-tree root?
 Neither `mapStateToProps` nor `mapDispatchToProps` take a store as argument.
 I have observed that the innermost provider is chosen as the store state.